There’s a reason the postpartum period is known as the fourth trimester.

 How do I start a postpartum diet?

-If you’re switching to a totally different postpartum diet plan, it’s important to ease yourself into it.
+First off, it’s important to ease yourself into it.

-So you don’t have to change too much if you’re already eating pregnancy foods.
+Plus, postpartum nutrition tends to look quite similar to what you’ll find in pregnancy diet plans, so you don’t have to change too much if you’re already eating pregnancy foods.

 What is the best diet after pregnancy?